Code

 This result is fantastic news, it tells us that we can calculate the leave-one-out cross-validation ELPD, without having to refit the model \(N\) times.

-The catch, because there is always a catch!
-Is that the expected \(p(\theta^j \mid y_{-i} )\) is “wider” than \(p(\theta^j \mid y)\), since it is a posterior distribution estimated with one less observation.
-This is the opposite to the ideal case in importance sampling.
-For many cases the difference may not be relevant, since eliminating an observation can lead to a practically equivalent posterior distribution.
-But in some cases the difference can be relatively large.
-When?
-Well, the more “influential” the observation the larger then difference when we remove it.
+The catch is that the expected \(p(\theta^j \mid y_{-i})\) will, in general, be wider than \(p(\theta^j \mid y)\), because it is a posterior distribution estimated with one fewer observation.
+This is the opposite of the ideal situation for importance sampling.
+Often the difference is small enough that it does not cause problems, but in some cases it can be large enough to make the approximation unreliable.
+When does this happen?
+The more influential the observation, the larger the change when we remove it.

 When we combine all these ideas we get a method called Pareto-Smooth Importance Sampling Leave-One-Out Cross Validation (Vehtari, Gelman, and Gabry 2017; Yao et al. 2018), which is abbreviated as PSIS-LOO-CV.
-Since the name and acronym are horribly long and difficult to pronounce we will call it LOO.

-/opt/hostedtoolcache/Python/3.11.12/x64/lib/python3.11/site-packages/arviz_stats/loo/helper_loo.py:857: UserWarning: Estimated shape parameter of Pareto distribution is greater than 0.70 for one or more samples.
+/opt/hostedtoolcache/Python/3.11.14/x64/lib/python3.11/site-packages/arviz_stats/loo/helper_loo.py:1179: UserWarning: Estimated shape parameter of Pareto distribution is greater than 0.70 for one or more samples.
 You should consider using a more robust model, this is because importance sampling is less likely to work well if the marginal posterior and LOO posterior are very different.
 This is more likely to happen with a non-robust model and highly influential observations.

 warnings.warn(